Analysis | Trump’s ‘Big Lie’ was bigger than just a stolen election

 The final dose of false hope for Trump supporters came in the form of Pence.
 The Trump team argued that he could, as the man tasked with overseeing Congress accepting the results of the electoral college, unilaterally object to any given state.
 Again, though, legal scholars rejected this out of hand.
 So too did Pence, who fought a lawsuit arguing he had such power.
 As Congress was taking up the electoral college on Jan.
 6, Pence reaffirmed that he had no intent to attempt this end-run on the Constitution — a situation which led some Capitol riots to chant, “Hang Mike Pence.”
 Even after the insurrection began and as Pence was evacuated, Trump tweeted attacking Pence for this decision.

-In every legal defense, it’s important to keep things narrow — to tailor your arguments so that things are relatively simple and easily understood.
+In every legal defense, it’s important to keep things narrow — to tailor your arguments so things are relatively simple and easily understood.

-But as senators consider the evidence against Trump at his impeachment trial, it’s worth noting that this effort wasn’t just about repeated claims of a stolen election; it was about the options that were at-hand to supposedly reclaim it.
+But as senators consider the evidence against Trump at his impeachment trial, it’s worth noting this effort wasn’t just about repeated claims of a stolen election; it was about the options that were at-hand to supposedly reclaim it.
 Each one allowed Trump’s supporters to believe they had been railroaded by the system, and that the alleged conspiracy went deeper than just voter fraud.

 Democrats didn’t spend much time on this in their case against Trump over the past two days, but it’s part-and-parcel with the idea that Trump was whipping his supporters into a frenzy.
 And, particularly in the case of Pence, it seems to have led to some of the ugliest scenes we witnessed on Jan.
 6.